 In this scenario, it is the junior member of staff who wields the influence, possibly through contacts, experience or personality.

-The reverse shadowing offer would be a 30 minute conversation.
+The reverse shadowing offer would be an initial 30 minute conversation, to be repeated depending on the parties involved.

 - For the person who is being shadowed (the more junior party), they would get to demonstrate their hard-earned knowledge of the process, raising their own profile and make a good contact.
 It would teach them how to communicate succinctly, how to influence and allow them to take pride in their work.